ManlyThe Locals' Guide

 Two very different boats run the Manly route.
 They both leave from Circular Quay, both drop you at Manly Wharf, and locals happily ride either one.
 Here's how to choose.

-A green and yellow Freshwater Class Manly Ferry crossing Sydney Harbour
+Freshwater Class Manly Ferry

 The classic